 Keeping Families Safe: Opioid Epidemic

 In the late 1990s, the increase in prescriptions of opioid medication in the U.S. led to widespread misuse of both prescription and non-prescription opioids.
-Since then, the rate of overdose deaths involving prescription opioids has increased five-fold.
-The best way to help combat this epidemic is through awareness and education.
+Since then, the rate of overdose deaths involving prescription opioids has increase 5-fold.1 The best way to help combat this epidemic is through awareness and education.
 Help keep your family safe by learning and talking about the dangers and warning signs of opioid misuse.

 What are opioids?